Dayana-N/openai-chatbot/README.md

 main();
 ```

-And this is the output we get in the terminal.
 As you can see, by using few-shot prompting we can steer the model towards the type of response we would like.

 ```
 Good afternoon, dear guest.
 I hope this delightful day brings you joy and relaxation during your stay at our esteemed hotel.
 Please feel free to approach me should you need any assistance.